awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 The secret can have other properties \(for example, properties used for rotation\), but it must at least have the username and password properties\.

-We recommended that you use a multi\-user rotation method, where you have two different usernames and passwords, and the rotation AWS Lambda function flips between them\.
+We recommended that you use a multi\-user rotation method, where you have two different usernames and passwords, and the rotation AWS Lambda \(Lambda\) function flips between them\.
 This method allows you to have multiple active accounts while eliminating the risk of locking out a user during rotation\.

 ## Using tokens in MOF files<a name="systems-manager-state-manager-using-mof-file-tokens"></a>